 We frequently develop properties in cooperation with regional and local PRC governments or their related entities, including pursuant to master agreements, joint venture agreements, land grant contracts and other agreements.
 Those agreements pose enforcement and other risks, particularly in light of the relatively long execution periods in some cases and potential changes in PRC government policies and priorities.
 We cannot guarantee that related regional and local PRC government policies will not change in the future, which in turn may result in changes to the manner of implementation of or modifications to such agreements on terms that are not favorable to us, including changes to the price for the land use rights to the land parcel concerned.
-In addition, there is limited precedent for the enforcement of contracts of this type against regional and local PRC government entities, and there can be no assurance that such agreements, joint venture agreements, land grant contracts and other agreements can be obtained.
-If any of these land grant contracts, land supply contracts or master agreements are not implemented as agreed, our business, financial condition, results of operations and prospects could be materially and adversely affected.
+In addition, there is limited precedent for the enforcement of contracts of this type against regional and local PRC government entities, and there can be no assurance that such agreements can be enforced as contemplated or at all, or that title to the land parcel subject to these master agreements, joint venture agreements, land grant contracts and other agreements are not implemented as agreed, our business, financial condition, results of operations and prospects could be materially and adversely affected.